 2. Authorized Personal use: Off-duty time as allowed by the company and selected by the driver.

 The modern ELDs offer a wide range of data – driver behavior on speeding, hard braking, fuel use, IFTA automation, vehicle inspection reports, and much more.
-The data and analysis reports generated by the ELD compliant platforms reduce the paperwork, keep fleet manager updated of the driver’s and the vehicle’s location in real time, allows for planning of a better route, and increases overall operational efficiency.
+The data and analysis reports generated by the ELD-compliant platforms reduce the paperwork, keep the fleet managers updated on the driver’s and the vehicle’s location in real-time, allow for the planning of a better route, and increase overall operational efficiency.